Sujal781/code-review-agent/review_report.md

 ### `frontend/src/App.jsx`
 **Severity:** 🟡 MEDIUM

+**🧹 Quality:**
+- The component names (Login, Register, Dashboard, GroupPage) should follow a consistent naming convention, such as PascalCase, which they do.
+However, ensure that all components are consistently named across the project.

 **💡 Suggestions:**
-- Consider adding a default route or a 404 page for unmatched routes to improve user experience.
+- Consider adding a fallback route (e.g., a 404 page) to handle unmatched routes for better user experience.
-- Ensure that the components (Login, Register, Dashboard, GroupPage) handle errors and loading states appropriately.
+- If the application grows, consider using lazy loading for routes to improve initial load performance.

 ---